xinyiiskingyou/Communication-Interface/assumptions.md

 For channels_create_v1:
-Assume the user alawys inputs auth_user_id that exist Assume the user always inputs valid is_public either 0 or 1 Assume the user who created this channel is always the owner of the channels Assume the name cannot be blank
+Assume the user alawys inputs auth_user_id that exist Assume the user who created this channel is always the owner of the channels Assume the name cannot be blank -> there is at least one alphabetical or numerical character
-Assume the channel name cannot be duplicate (?)
-Assume one can only create one channel(?)